eth-cscs/pyfirecrest/docs/source/tutorial.rst

     # This call will only create the link to Object Storage
     up_obj = client.external_upload("cluster", "/path/to/local/file", "/remote/path/to/filesystem")

-    # As soon as down_obj.status is 111 we can proceed with the upload of local file to the staging area
+    # As soon as up_obj.status is 111 we can proceed with the upload of local file to the staging area
-    down_obj.finish_upload()
+    up_obj.finish_upload()

     # You can follow the progress of the transfer through the status property
     print(up_obj.status)